eclipse-theia/theia-website/src/docs/json_rpc.md

 import { loggerServerModule } from 'theia-core/lib/application/node/logger-server-module';
 ```

-And than load that into the main container:
+And then load that into the main container:

 ``` typescript
 container.load(loggerServerModule);